dreed47/info-orbs-api-proxies/README.md

 ## Secrets Management

 The /secrets folder is ignored by git so it's not checked into the repo.
 It can be used to store things like API keys.
+Files in the secrets folder should be named the same as the secret (e.g. VISUALCROSSING_DEFAULT_API_KEY)

 ## INSTALL